MAP

 Today we will visit one of the most important monasteries in Tibet.
 Part of the Six Mother Monasteries of the Nyingma (the oldest) lineage of Buddhism in Tibet.
 Their stories, and the masters who lived and taught in them, are fundamental parts of Tibetan culture, thought and philosophy.

-Dzogchen Monastery was founded in the 17th century by Dzogchen Rinpoche and is famous for its university (shedra).
+O Dzogchen Monastery It was founded in the 17th century by Dzogchen Rinpoche and became famous for its university (shedra).
 Among the great masters who lived and taught here, Patrul Rinpoche and Mipham Rinpoche are very important in Buddhist studies to this day.
 One of the most studied books in Buddhism, Words of My Perfect Teacher was written by Patrul Rinpoche in a cave just above the monastery.
-The area is very beautiful, with mountains and a glacier in the background, a small lake, a beautiful stupa (chörten), lakhangs (temples or ceremonial halls), monks' houses, universities, a café, and small restaurants in the village near the monastery.
+The area is very beautiful, with mountains and a glacier in the background, a small lake, a beautiful stupa (chörten), lakhangs (temples or ceremony halls), monks' houses, universities, a café, and small restaurants in the village near the monastery.

 If you’re up for it, we can take a walk to one of Patrul Rinpoche’s caves.
 If you’d rather take a walk to the cave very close to the monastery, that’s also a good option.
 You won’t want to leave the cave.
 That way, you’ll be able to enjoy a good part of your day this way.